w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - if (*P*artition) then {  *A*vaialbility or *C*onsistency? }
 - Else  { *L*atency or *C*onsistency? }

-Different behavior in case or in absence of partitioning
+Different behavior in the case of partitioning

 - PA: in case of partitioning, the system sacrifices consistency (overbooking)
 - PC: in case of partitioning, the system sacrifices availability (bookings prevented)